Watson-Personal-Assistant/kr-node-sdk/README.md

 ### The door sensor input agent

-While not a "proper" agent in this example, the sensor agent will simply change the status of the door from closed to open, which should trigger the other agents.
+While not a "proper" agent in this example, the sensor agent will simply change the status of the door from closed to open, which should trigger the rules.
 To do this, we will change the attribute in-memory and then update that change in the blackboard:

 ```javascript
  door.attributes['isOpen'] = true;
  door.update();
 ```

-NOTE:  This code should not run until the agents specified below are created and subscribed to changes in the blackboard.
+NOTE:  This code should not run until the rules specified below are created and subscribed to changes in the blackboard.
 If you do this update before they are subscribed, they won't see the door change state!

 ### Door Alert Generation Rule

 In our system, agents are represented as rules.
 Rules are Event-Condition-Action (ECA) triplets.
-Each time an Agent object is declared, it must have three parts:
+A rule should wait for an event in the data model to occur, and to do an action according to the change (most of the times, a condition check is made before the action, to act only when the event is relevant to the user). in this example, when creating the rules, we declare all the 3 parts, and save them inside an agent object -
-1. *A CRUD operation*:  A data change event in the blackboard at the create, delete, and update levels.
-The current list is: object-create, object-update, object-delete, relation-create, relation-delete
+1. *A CRUD operation*:  The data change event in the blackboard at the create, delete, and update levels.
+The current available list is: object-create, object-update, object-delete, relation-create, relation-delete
 2. *A condition function*:  A function that takes an event (an object or relation that was created, updated or deleted) and determines whether it is of interest to the agent.
 If omitted, it is assumed that the agent is interested in all of the CRUD events specified.
 3. *An action*:  A function which carries out some action based on the event sent to the agent.

 The role of the Door Alert Generation Rule is to generate an alert whenever the door is opened and the owner is not an home.
 Therefore, this rule must carry out the following: